WalkerGould/w0403704_WEBD3100_CORAH_Header_Workshop-06-to-09/readme.txt

 Is hierarchy clear: brand first, then nav?

 Yes.
-Branding is clearly visible from the first look of it
+Branding is clearly visible from the first look of it.